anthonykoch/website/_posts/2019-02-06-image-compressors-compared.md

 - What are all the cross-platform image compressors?
 - How well do they compress with different settings?
 - What is the quality of the image the comes out?
-- What are the smallest file sizes that can be achieved without a loss in quality.
+- What are the smallest file sizes that can be achieved with only a minor loss in quality?

 ### Overview